Football Focus: Theme song

-The theme song for the programme is different for each new season.
-For the 2002–03 season it was "Backaround" by Elevator Suite.
-The 2003–04 season featured a cover of the Stevie Nicks track "Stand Back" by Linus Loves featuring Sam Obernik.
-For the 2007–08 season it was "Kill The Director" by The Wombats and for the 2009–10 season it was "Jetstream" by Doves, from the album Kingdom of Rust.
-For the 2012–13 season it was "Undegpedwar" by Y Niwl from the self-titled album, and in a break with tradition continued as the theme for 2013–14.

-For the 2023–24 season, "Seventeen Going Under" by Sam Fender became the new theme song.
+For the 2002–2003 season, the theme song was "Backaround" by Elevator Suite.
+The 2003–2004 season featured a cover of the Stevie Nicks track "Stand Back" by Linus Loves featuring Sam Obernik.
+For the 2007–2008 season, it was "Kill the Director" by The Wombats and for the 2009–2010 season it was "Jetstream" by Doves, from the album Kingdom of Rust.
+For the 2012–2013 season, it was "Undegpedwar" by Y Niwl from the self-titled album, and continued as the theme for the 2013–2014 season.
+For the 2023–2024 season, "Seventeen Going Under" by Sam Fender became the new theme song.

 Studio

-The programme is broadcast from BBC Sport's headquarters and main studios in MediaCityUK in Salford, although some episodes are broadcast on location, from football grounds around the country.
-The studio is located at the dock10 studios facility.
+From 2012 until the programme's conclusion, it was broadcast from BBC Sport's headquarters and main studios in MediaCityUK in Salford, although some episodes were broadcast on location, from football grounds.
+The studio was located at the dock10 studios facility.

-Ahead of the 2019–20 Premier League season, BBC Sport upgraded the studio that Match of the Day, Match of the Day 2, Football Focus, and Final Score broadcasts from.
-The facility uses a "4K UHD ready virtual reality studio."
-It uses Epic Games' Unreal Engine 4 rendering technology.

 Other versions

-A version of the programme focusing on world football airs on BBC World News.
+A version of the programme focusing on world football aired on BBC World News.